apnadkarni/blt/man/paintbrush.rst

   **-xoffset** *numPixels*

-    Specifies the horizontal offset of the background. *NumPixels* is integer value indicating amount to the left or right to offset the background.
+    Specifies the horizontal offset of the paintbrush. *NumPixels* is integer value indicating amount to the left or right to offset the paintbrush.
 The value may have any of the forms accept able to Tk_GetPixels.
 The default is "0".

   **-yoffset** *numPixels*

-    Specifies the vertical offset of the background. *NumPixels* is integer value indicating amount up or down to offset the background.
+    Specifies the vertical offset of the paintbrush. *NumPixels* is integer value indicating amount up or down to offset the paintbrush.
 The value may have any of the forms accept able to Tk_GetPixels.
 The default is "0".

-**blt::background create tile** ?\ *bgName*\ ? ?\ *option* *value* ...\ ?
+**blt::paintbrush create tile** ?\ *option* *value* ...\ ?

-  Creates a tile *background* object.
-If no *bgName* argument is present, then the name of the *background* is automatically generated in the form "background0", "background1", etc. Another *background* object can not already exist as *bgName*. *Option* and *value* are specific to tile backgrounds and are listed below.
+  Creates a tile *paintbrush* object.
+The name of the *paintbrush* is automatically generated in the form "paintbrush0", "paintbrush1", etc.
+  The name of the new *paintbrush* is returned. *Option* and *value* are specific to "texture" paintbrushs and are listed below.

   **-border** *colorName*

-    Specifies the border color of the background object.
-If a widget has a 3D relief, this specifies the colors of the bevels and the background when there is no tiled image (see the **-image** option below).
+    Specifies the border color of the paintbrush object.
+If a widget has a 3D relief, this specifies the colors of the bevels and the paintbrush when there is no tiled image (see the **-image** option below).
     *ColorName* can be any name accepted by **Tk_GetColor**.
 The default is "grey85".

   **-image** *imageName*

-    Specifies the image to use as the tile for the background.  *ImageName* must be the name of a Tk **photo** or BLT **picture** image.
+    Specifies the image to use as the tile for the paintbrush.  *ImageName* must be the name of a Tk **photo** or BLT **picture** image.

   **-jitter** *percent*